 Parent surveys showed Facebook as the favored means of communication, but parents specifically wanted paper copies of PTO meeting minutes.
 As a result, the group provides both.
 Moon says the PTO continues to tweak communication for improved results.

-Many groups strive to build a sense of community by honoring the cultures of families in the school.
+Honor the different cultures of families in the school to help build a sense of community.
 The Harrington Elementary PTO in Chelmsford, Mass., held a heritage festival for the first time last year that proved popular with families and teachers alike.
-Justyn Thoren, 2013-14 PTO president, had noticed that of the school’s 500 families, less than half were attending PTO events.
+Former PTO president Justyn Thoren had noticed that of the school’s 500 families, less than half were attending PTO events.
 She wanted to change that, so with feedback from the school community the PTO came up with a new event, the heritage festival.